cardenasc33/receipt-processor-challenge/README.md

 The frontend UI should also be available to use with `localhost:3001`.

 ### Using the Frontend
-1. Open a web browser and enter the `localhost:3001`.
+1. Open a web browser and enter `http://localhost:3001/` in the address bar.

 You should see a form to enter receipt details as shown in the following picture: